apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

-    SIF files abstract Singularity containers as a single file.
+    SIF files abstract apptainer containers as a single file.
 As with any executable, a SIF file can be executed directly.

-``fortune | cowsay | lolcat`` is executed by *default* when this container is ``run`` by Singularity.
-Singularity's ``exec`` command allows a different command to be executed; for example:
+``fortune | cowsay | lolcat`` is executed by *default* when this container is ``run`` by apptainer. apptainer's ``exec`` command allows a different command to be executed; for example:

 .. code-block:: none

-    $ singularity exec docker://godlovedc/lolcow fortune
+    $ apptainer exec docker://godlovedc/lolcow fortune
     Don't go around saying the world owes you a living.
 The world owes you nothing.
 It was here first.
             -- Mark Twain

 .. note::

-    The *same* cached copy of the ``lolcow`` container is reused here by Singularity ``exec``, and immediately below here by ``shell``.
+    The *same* cached copy of the ``lolcow`` container is reused here by apptainer ``exec``, and immediately below here by ``shell``.

 .. note::

     Execution defaults are documented below - see :ref:`Directing Execution <sec:def_files_execution>` and :ref:`Container Metadata <sec:inspect_container_metadata>`.

-In addition to non-interactive execution of an image from Docker Hub, Singularity provides support for an *interactive* ``shell`` session:
+In addition to non-interactive execution of an image from Docker Hub, apptainer provides support for an *interactive* ``shell`` session:

 .. code-block:: none

-    $ singularity shell docker://godlovedc/lolcow
+    $ apptainer shell docker://godlovedc/lolcow
-    Singularity lolcow_latest.sif:~> cat /etc/os-release
+    apptainer lolcow_latest.sif:~> cat /etc/os-release
     NAME="Ubuntu"
     VERSION="16.04.3 LTS (Xenial Xerus)"
     ID=ubuntu